jessicarush/react-notes/nextjs_app_router.md

 The `sizes` attribute is usually used with `srcset` to give the browser information about how wide the image will be at different breakpoints (media conditions).

-It sounds like Next creates a `srcset` and various optimzed images for you:
+It sounds like Next creates a `srcset` and various optimized images for you:

 > First, the value of sizes is used by the browser to determine which size of the image to download, from next/image's *automatically-generated source set*.